 - Provides a comprehensive, yet succinct, review of diabetes that includes details on medication choice, dosages, advancements and technological accomplishments

-2. Diabetes Care in the office
+3. Diabetes care in the office

-5. Diabetes Management
+5. Diabetes and technology

-9. Diabetes in the Elderly
+8. Diabetes in the elderly

-10. Diabetes in pregnancy
+10. Diabetes care in the hospital

 - No. of pages: